-We used an integrated sequencing pipeline for library construction, template amplification, and DNA sequencing as in ref.
-20. Multiplex Identifiers were included during library preparation for sample barcoding.
-For the Gag region of HIV-1, we used the forward primer A-Gag_977F_degEK 5'-primer A-GCTACAACCAKCCCTYCAGACAG-3' (977-1000) and the reverse primer B-Gag_1564R_degEK 5'-primer B-CTACTGGGATAGGTGGATTAYKTG-3' (1564-1541) to generate a 587 bp amplicon (977-1564).
-For the Pol region of HIV-1 that spanned the genomic region encoding the viral enzyme protease, we used forward primer A-Pol1_2235F 5'-primer-A-ACTGTATCCTTTAGCT TCCCTCA-3' (2235-2262) and the reverse primer B-Pol1_2744R 5'-primer B-TTTCTTTATGGCAAATACTGGAG-3' (2744-2721) to generate a 509 bp amplicon (2235-2744).
-For the Pol region of HIV-1 that spanned the genomic region encoding the viral enzyme reverse transcriptase, we used forward primer A-Pol2_2700F 5'-primer-A-GGGCCTGAAAATCCATACAAT-3' (2700-2721) and the reverse primer B-Pol2_3265R 5'-primer-B-CATTTATCAGGATGGAGT TCATA-3' (3265-3242) to generate a 565 bp amplicon (2700-3265).
-PCR was performed as detailed above.
-DNA amplicon libraries were resolved on a pre-cast 2% agarose gel and purified with QIAquick Gel Extraction kit (Qiagen) and AMPure XP SPRI beads (Beckman Coulter).
+We used an integrated sequencing pipeline for library construction, template amplification, and DNA sequencing as in.
+Multiplex Identifiers were included during library preparation for sample barcoding.
+For the Gag region of HIV-1, we used the forward primer A-Gag\977F\degEK 5'-primer A-GCTACAACCAKCCCTYCAGACAG-3' (977 $\rightarrow$ 1000) and the reverse primer B-Gag\1564R\degEK 5'-primer B-CTACTGGGATAGGTGGATTAYKTG-3' (1564 $\rightarrow$ 1541) to generate a 587bp amplicon (977 $\rightarrow$ 1564).
+For the Pol region of HIV-1 that spanned the genomic region encoding the viral enzyme protease, we used forward primer A-Pol1\2235F 5'-primer A-ACTGTATCCTTTAGCTTCCCTCA-3' (2235 $\rightarrow$ 2262) and the reverse primer B-

+Pol1\2744R 5'-primer B-TTTCTTTATGGCAAATACTGGAG-3' (2744 $\rightarrow$ 2721) to generate a 509bp amplicon (2235 $\rightarrow$ 2744).
+For the Pol region of HIV-1 that spanned the genomic region encoding the viral enzyme reverse transcriptase, we used forward primer A-Pol2\2700F 5'-primer A- GGGCCTGAAAATCCATACAAT-3' (2700 $\rightarrow$ 2721) and the reverse primer B-Pol2\3265R 5'-primer B-CATTTATCAGGATGGAGTTCATA-3' (3265 $\rightarrow$ 3242) to generate a 565bp amplicon (2700 $\rightarrow$ 3265).
+PCR was performed using the High Fidelity Platinum Taq DNA Polymerase (Invitrogen, Carlsbad, CA) with thermal cycling conditions of 94°C for 2 mins, followed by 35 cycles of 94°C for 15s, 54°C for 15s, 68°C for 1 mins, with a final extension step at 68°C for 5 mins.
+DNA amplicon libraries were resolved on a pre-cast 2% agarose gel and purified with QIAquick Gel Extraction kit (Qiagen, Hilden, Germany) and AMPure XP SPRI beads (Beckman Coulter, Indianapolis, IN).

-Libraries were quantified with KAPA Library Quant Kit (Kapa Biosystems) on Agilent 2100 Bioanalyzer High Sensitivity DNA chip (Agilent) for concentration and size distribution.
+Libraries were quantified with KAPA Library Quant Kit (Kapa Biosystems, Wilmington, MA) on Agilent 2100 Bioanalyzer High Sensitivity DNA chip (Agilent, Santa Clara, CA) for concentration and size distribution.
 The concentration of the product DNA was normalized before pooling to achieve sequence uniformity across amplicons.
-Controls were spiked into the reaction to monitor the library construction process and potential index cross-contamination.
+Controls were spiked into the reaction to monitor the library construction process and potential index crosscontamination.
 The known internal control sequence (clonal sequence of 456 bp) introduced into the reaction was used to calculate the single nucleotide error rate and set the cut-off for the sequence analysis where no control errors could be detected.
 PCR errors are more common in later cycles of amplification, and being limited to small copy numbers they have little impact on the haplotype distribution.
-Bidirectional sequencing using the 454 Life Sciences' GS-FLX sequencing platform (Roche) provided independent confirmation of sequence information.
-The long read-length sequences were sorted based on index sequences, trimmed to remove residual adaptor bases from the ends of the reads, and filtered for length and duplicates before alignment.
-Read depth and coverage estimation that met predetermined coverage thresholds were performed as in ref.
-20. Sequencing quality metrics were calculated for all samples using FastQC and only high-quality sequencing libraries were used in the ensuing analyses.
+Bidirectional sequencing using the 454 Life Sciences' GS-FLX sequencing platform (Roche, Basel, Switzerland) provided independent confirmation of sequence information.
+The long read-length sequences were sorted based on index sequences, trimmed to remove residual adapter bases from the ends of the reads, and filtered for length and duplicates prior to alignment.
+Read depth and coverage estimation that met predetermined coverage thresholds were performed as in.
+Sequencing quality metrics were calculated for all samples using FastQC and only high-quality sequencing libraries were used in the ensuing analyses.